Kaburu12/moringa-school-website/README.md

 ## Live-Link

 ## Technology-Used
-HTML tags and elements
+HTML tags and elements -which was used to develope the structure off the pages.
-CSS styling
+CSS styling-which was used to style the User Interface.

+## Known-Bugs
+The project works correctly.

 ## License